Decarbonisation of Heat: Why It Needs Innovation

-- Net Zero targets – under plans to reduce carbon emissions targets set to Net Zero by 2050, certain sectors of the economy will continue to emit carbon that will need to be offset.
+- Net Zero targets – under plans to reduce carbon emissions to Net Zero by 2050, certain sectors of the economy will continue to emit carbon that will need to be offset.
 But that means tougher targets for heating, with most buildings needing to become zero carbon.

 - Size of the challenge – only about 5% of homes currently have low carbon heating.
 The UK is dominated by fossil fuel gas – with 85% or about 24.5 million homes heated by natural gas.

-- No silver bullet solution – low carbon or carbon neutral heating solutions already exists, however a top-down “blanket” solution such as all-electric or all-hydrogen is projected to cost twice (2.28%) or three-and-a-half times (3.51%) as much respectively compared to a bottom-up approach that chooses the best low carbon heating solutions on a place by place basis.
+- No silver bullet solution – low carbon or carbon neutral heating solutions already exist, however a top-down “blanket” solution such as all-electric or all-hydrogen is projected to cost twice (2.28%) or three-and-a-half times (3.51%) as much respectively compared to a bottom-up approach that chooses the best low carbon heating solutions on a place by place basis.

 - Poor energy efficiency – UK building stock is generally of poor thermal efficiency.
 Around 2/3 of households suffer from either damp, drafts, or overheating – wasting energy and making home life uncomfortable.

 - Incentives and workforce – almost half of people (48%) have no awareness of low carbon heating and current incentives do not encourage many households to switch to low carbon heating.
 For every 100 qualified gas engineers in the UK there are less than 2 low carbon heating engineers,while 74% of heating professionals were not fully confident in selecting suitable low carbon heating for clients.

 What do Net Zero targets mean for heating?